 Although less explicit than the other themes in the book of James, the harmony between the Old Testament and the New, between the law and the gospel, is the backdrop against which the entire book is written, and forms the basis for how wisdom is to be displayed in the three arenas of life James deals with: generosity, speech, and wealth.

 In the Bible, the law has three intended uses.
 The first use of the law is to restrain sin and provide for a civil society.
 This is law in the sense that Paul writes of it in Romans 1 and 2.
 The second use of the law, which Paul writes of in Galatians 3, is to convict people of their sins and lead them to Christ.
-You see this also in the sermon on the mount.
+You see this also in the Sermon on the Mount.
 As Jesus says, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of God.
 Impossible, you say!
 Exactly the point.
 Jesus’ explanation of the law is intended to drive us to the cross by proving to us that we cannot possibly be good enough for God in our own strength.

 But there is a third use of the law, the one that James is most concerned with, and that is the law as a guide for how Christians should live in light of the gospel.
 Going back to the sermon on the mount, for example, once we have been driven to the cross, and have accepted Christ’s righteousness lived on our behalf, we can now go back to that sermon and find incredible wisdom for how we should live the Christian life.
 Even as Christians, imperative verbs are important.
 And that’s what we see here in James.
 The third use of the law.
 Now, this distinction is important to understand as we read the imperatives James gives to his readers.
 As we’ve already discussed, James is not commanding his readers to work for their salvation but rather to show they are saved by their good works.
 This kind of living is not arbitrary moralism but evidence that we have found wisdom in the gospel, that we are living in the fear of the Lord.